POE film is one type of encapsulation film used in photovoltaic modules. Other common encapsulation films include EVA film and EPE film.

 The service life of photovoltaic modules is generally 20-30 years, and they are generally required to have a first-year efficiency degradation of no more than 2.5%, and an average annual degradation of no more than 0.7% in the following years.
 The failure of photovoltaic modules generally includes initial failure, intermediate-term failure and late failure.
 PID effect, film yellowing, delamination and cell corrosion caused by water vapor infiltration are directly related to encapsulation films.

-Firstly, in terms of volume resistivity, as the operating temperature increases, the volume resistivity of EVA film drops rapidly, and at high temperatures, the volume resistivity of POE film is 1-2 orders of magnitude higher than that of EVA film;
+Firstly, in terms of volume resistivity, as the operating temperature increases, the volume resistivity of EVA film, which is made by the EVA extrusion process drops rapidly, and at high temperatures, the volume resistivity of POE film is 1-2 orders of magnitude higher than that of EVA film;

-Secondly, in terms of water vapor permeability, POE is a non-polar material, which cannot form hydrogen bonds with water molecules and does not adsorb water vapor like EVA (which has a polar group of vinyl acetate), resulting in a water vapor permeability that is one-tenth that of EVA material;
+Secondly, in terms of water vapor permeability, POE made by the film extruder is a non-polar material, which cannot form hydrogen bonds with water molecules and does not adsorb water vapor like EVA (which has a polar group of vinyl acetate), resulting in a water vapor permeability that is one-tenth that of EVA material;

 At the same time, thanks to the saturated structure of the POE macromolecular chain, the POE film contains relatively few tertiary carbon atoms in the molecular structure, giving it better thermal aging and UV resistance.